chrisgaunt/nihongonotes/old-docs/cards/index.md

 # Japanese Cards

-These 'collectable' cards were originally made in a much simpler hiragana version for my kids, but I found the process of making the cards to be a great way of cementing the words and phrases in my mind, so I updated them to kanji and kept making more!
+These 'collectable' cards were originally made in a much simpler hiragana version for my kids, but I found the process of making the cards helpful to my own studies, so I updated them with kanji and kept making more!

-It also adds a bit of extra fun and triggers that collector dopamine effect when putting them in a binder or sticking them on the wall!

-I'll trade you two 冬 for a 春 :wink:

 ## Seasons